top of page

 Let's look at what we may know about Maria of Nazareth, Mara of Clopas, and their children.
 Were Maria and Mara sisters, sisters-in-law, sister-wives, or half-sisters?
 Did they both have children named James, Joses/Joseph, Jude and Simon/Simeon?

-Is Mara Clopas's daughter or his wife?
+Is Mara the daughter or wife of Clopas?

 In John 19:25 it says "Near the cross of Jesus stood his mother, his mother’s sister, Mary the wife of Clopas, and Mary Magdalene" (John 19:25 NIV).
-Is "his mother's sister" an adjective describing Mary the wife of Clopas, or is it a placeholder for Salome, John's mother?

 Mary, Daughter of Clopas:

-Mary/Mara, Wife of Clopas:
+Mara/Mary, Wife of Clopas:

 Historian Eusebius says Clopas has a son Simeon in Hebrew (Simon in Greek).
 Clopas's son Simeon was a relative of Jesus and became the second bishop of Jerusalem (after the death of James, the brother of Jesus).
 During the first century, believers who knew Simeon would also know Clopas (Luke 24:18) and Mary of Clopas (John 19:25).

 Many theologians believe that Alphaeus is the same as Clopas.
 Alphaeus (in Aramaic), Cleophas (Greek) and Clopas (Hebrew).
 Clopas (Alphaeus) is named twice in the Bible, Luke 24:13 and John 19:25.
 Alphaeus may be a variant or a translation of Clopas/ Cleopas/ Cleophas, making the apostle James the Less the son of Mary of Clopas, also called the son of Alphaeus.
+Prior to changing his name from Levi to Matthew, Levi is called a son of Alphaeus but scholars agree that Levi/Matthew is not a brother of James.

 How can we understand Jesus's brothers and sisters?

 The Bible says that Jesus had four brothers (or kin) James, Joseph, Judas and Simon, and at least two sisters (Matthew 13:55, Mark 6:3).
-Mary may have given birth to Jesus at 15 and became a widow before Jesus was 30.
-The Bible says that Maria did not know Joseph until she gave birth to her son, Jesus (Matthew 1:25).
-Traditionally, the church has taught that Maria perpetually remained a virgin.
+Mary may have given birth to Jesus when she was a teenager and she became a widow before Jesus was 30.

 Mary of clopas with children